OB21B:

 Nitrogen cycling and circulation in Baffin Bay investigated with isotopic measurements of N2, N2O, and NO3- (648895)

-Cara C Manning1, Annie Bourbonnais2, Julie Granger3, Roberta Claire Hamme4, Laurence Yeung5, David Armando Valerio6, Edward D Young7, Zhiyin Zheng8, Nadine Lehmann9, Jean-Eric Tremblay10 and Philippe Tortell1, (1)University of British Columbia, Earth, Ocean and Atmospheric Sciences, Vancouver, BC, Canada, (2)University of South Carolina, School of the Earth, Ocean & Environment, Columbia, United States, (3)University of Connecticut, Marine Sciences, Groton, United States, (4)University of Victoria, School of Earth and Ocean Sciences, Victoria, BC, Canada, (5)Rice University, Houston, United States, (6)Rice University, Houston, TX, United States, (7)University of California Los Angeles, Earth, Planetary, and Space Sciences, Los Angeles, United States, (8)University of British Columbia, Vancouver, BC, Canada, (9)Dalhousie University, Department of Oceanography, Halifax, NS, Canada, (10)Laval University, Biology, Quebec City, QC, Canada
+Cara C Manning1, Annie Bourbonnais2, Julie Granger3, Roberta Claire Hamme4, Laurence Yeung5, David Armando Valerio6, Edward D Young7, Zhiyin Zheng8, Nadine Lehmann9, Jean-Eric Tremblay10 and Philippe Tortell1, (1)University of British Columbia, Earth, Ocean and Atmospheric Sciences, Vancouver, BC, Canada, (2)University of South Carolina, School of Earth, Ocean, and Environment, Columbia, United States, (3)University of Connecticut, Marine Sciences, Groton, United States, (4)University of Victoria, School of Earth and Ocean Sciences, Victoria, BC, Canada, (5)Rice University, Houston, United States, (6)Rice University, Houston, TX, United States, (7)University of California Los Angeles, Earth, Planetary, and Space Sciences, Los Angeles, United States, (8)University of British Columbia, Vancouver, BC, Canada, (9)Dalhousie University, Department of Oceanography, Halifax, NS, Canada, (10)Laval University, Biology, Quebec City, QC, Canada

 Can we use functional genetics to constrain the fate of nitrate in estuaries?
 (638358)